Chapter 1: A Cheating Groom – Sexy Short Story

 “I’m pretty sure I kissed you,” I said smiling a little.
 At least I wasn’t the only one who got nervous.

-“Yeah but you’re vulnerable.
-Cullen easily manipulated you into bed, I don’t to lead you on.”
+“Yeah but you’re in a hard spot.
+Cullen easily manipulated you into bed, I don’t want that to be me.”

 I stood up in a huff, knocking the chair back with a clang.

 “Wait!
 Laney, I’m sorry I didn’t mean that.
 Shit.”